Working With Copper

-To name just a few, copper helps designers create exceptional ornaments to adorn our homes, allows watchmakers to make accurate timepieces that help keep us on schedule, enables chefs to create tantalising dishes for us to eat and helps doctors and nurses keep us free from infections.
+To name just a few, copper helps designers create exceptional ornaments to adorn our homes, allows watchmakers to make accurate timepieces that help keep us on schedule and enables chefs to create tantalising dishes for us to eat.

 Copper has been used since ancient times and, as society and technology continue to progress, new professions will no doubt also benefit from this highly versatile material.

 There are many professions that involve working with copper…..

 Building on copper’s durability and elegance, I create golden façades that catch the sun and rooftops that become green and more remarkable with age.
 Copper can be easily fashioned into complex curves or strict lines and the kaleidoscope of colours that copper and copper alloys offer makes them the most multi-tasking of metals.

 Interior fashions may come and go, but copper will endure.
 No other metal offers the vast range of colours that allow me to explore and exploit my artistic talents.
 From striking centerpieces to surprising accessories, why should copper ever lose its shine?